 Where are all the other heroes in this?
 While Age Of Apocalypse focuses on the X-Men there’s the occasional appearance of other Marvel characters.
 We see this through mostly the X-Universe tie-ins.
 These stories starred characters like Gwen Stacy, Ben Grimm and others running missions for the Human High Council.
 While they’re not essential reading they do help expand the universe by exploring different corners.

-For an ambitious story like this you need a whole roster of artists.
-Marvel were able to pick their big name X-Men artists of the era to draw it.
-Some of the talent included:
+For an ambitious story like this, you need a whole roster of artists.
+Marvel was able to pick their big name X-Men artists of the era to draw it.
+Some of the talents included:

 - Adam Kubert